NVIDIA/aistore/docs/getting_started.md

 Depending on your Linux distribution, you may or may not have `GCC`, `sysstat`, and/or `attr` packages.
 These packages must be installed.

-Speaking of distributions, our current default recommendation is Ubuntu Server 24.04 LTS or Ubuntu Server 22.04 LTS, as it has been our experience.
+Speaking of distributions, our current default recommendation (based on our experience) is Ubuntu Server 24.04 LTS or Ubuntu Server 22.04 LTS.
 However, AIStore has no special dependencies, so virtually any distribution will work.

 For the [local filesystem](/docs/performance.md), we currently recommend xfs.
-But again, this (default) recommendation shall not be interpreted as a limitation of any kind: other fine choices include zfs, ext4, f2fs and more.
+But again, this default recommendation should not be interpreted as a limitation: other fine choices include zfs, ext4, f2fs and more.

-Since AIS itself provides n-way mirroring and erasure coding, hardware RAID would not be recommended.
-But can be used, and will work.
+Since AIS itself provides n-way mirroring and erasure coding, hardware RAID is not recommended.
+But it can be used and will work.

-The capability called [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), or `xattrs`, is a long-time POSIX legacy supported by all mainstream filesystems with no exceptions.
-Unfortunately, `xattrs` may not always be enabled in the Linux kernel configurations - the fact that can be easily found out by running the `setfattr` command.
+The capability called [extended attributes](https://en.wikipedia.org/wiki/Extended_file_attributes), or `xattrs`, is a long-time POSIX legacy supported by all mainstream filesystems without exceptions.
+Unfortunately, `xattrs` may not always be enabled in Linux kernel configurations - which can be easily verified by running the `setfattr` command.

 If disabled, please make sure to enable xattrs in your Linux kernel configuration.
 To quickly check: